craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open **Windows PowerShell ISE** or **Windows PowerShell**.

-1. Enter a credential.
+1. Create a credential.
 Sign in as the tenant owner account.

    ```PowerShell
    $Credential = Get-Credential